ivanvanderbyl/capushka/readme.md

       end
     end

-This will run Ben Hoskings' 'user exists' dep, whcih creates a new user in your application name, this is roughly equivalent to logging into each server and running:
+This will run Ben Hoskings' 'user exists' dep, which creates a new user in your application name, this is roughly equivalent to logging into each server and running:

     babushka 'benhoskings:user exists'